idimitriadis0/TranslateOnLinux/docs/index.md

 ## WordFast Pro

-WordFast Pro is the only major commercial TM tool that is truly cross-platform.
+Among the major commercial TM tools, WordFast Pro is the only one that is truly cross-platform.
 It is available as a standalone application (in contrast to WordFast Classic, which is Word-based).

  [WordFast Pro 3](http://www.wordfast.com/products/products_wordfast_pro_3) and the newer [WordFast Pro 5](http://www.wordfast.com/products/products_wordfast_pro_5) have a different translation interface, but both share a number of features, such as multiple supported file formats (and file filter options), unlimited TM and Glossary access (as well as remote access, via [WordFast Server](http://www.wordfast.com/products_wordfast_server.html)), Machine Translation integration, advanced time-saving features and real-time assurance (Transcheck).